Precision Fiduciary Analytics: Fiduciary Investment Consultants

 About Co-Founder J. Ben Vernazza, CPA/PFS, TEP (UK) Emeritus

-Ben has been a CPA for 58 years and was an investment adviser for 40 years.
+Ben became a CPA on March 21, 1961.
+He later was an investment adviser for 40 years.
 He is a graduate of Stanford University with a BA in Economics and a joint MA from the Stanford Business School and the Food Research Institute where he was coached by his mentor, Professor Dr. Karl Brandt, a member of President Eisenhower’s Council of Economic Advisers.
 Ben received the Private Sector Initiative Commendation from President Ronald Reagan in 1984.

 He was the founder of The Overseas Oversight Group in 1998 that has oversight responsibilities as protector of overseas trusts and companies, as well as starting three other financial advisory organizations.
 He sold his investment advisory business in 2012 and co-founded PFA with Stewart Frank in 2014.